arviz-devs/arviz/schema.md

 * `energy_error`
 * `max_energy_error`

+#### `posterior_predictive`
+Posterior predictive samples p(y|y) corresponding to the posterior predictive distribution evaluated at the `observed_data`.
+Samples should match with `posterior` ones and each variable should have a counterpart in `observed_data`.
+The `observed_data` counterpart variable may have a different name.

 #### `observed_data`
 Observed data on which the `posterior` is conditional.
 It should only contain data which is modeled as a random variable.
-Each variable should have a counterpart in `posterior_predictive`.
-The `posterior_predictive` counterpart variable may have a different name.
+Each variable should have a counterpart in `posterior_predictive`, however, the `posterior_predictive` counterpart variable may have a different name.

-#### `posterior_predictive`
-Posterior predictive samples p(y|y) corresponding to the posterior predictive pdf evaluated at the `observed_data`.
-Samples should match with `posterior` ones and each variable should have a counterpart in `observed_data`.
-The `observed_data` counterpart variable may have a different name.

 #### `constant_data`
-Model constants, data included in the model which is not modeled as a random variable (i.e. the x in a linear regression).
+Model constants, data included in the model which is not modeled as a random variable.
 It should be the data used to generate the `posterior` and `posterior_predictive` samples.

 #### `prior`
-p(theta)
+Samples from the prior distribution p(theta).
+Samples should not match `posterior` samples.
+However, this group will still follow the convention on `chain` and `draw` as first dimensions.
+Each variable should have a counterpart in `posterior`.

 #### `sample_stats_prior`
+Information and diagnostics for each `prior` sample, provided by the inference backend.
+It may vary depending on the algorithm used by the backend (i.e. an affine invariant sampler has no energy associated).
+Variable names follow the same convention defined in [`sample_stats`](#sample_stats).

 #### `prior_predictive`
+Samples from the prior predictive distribution.
+Samples should match `prior` samples and each variable should have a counterpart in `posterior_predictive`/`observed_data`.

 ## Planned features